 |If you qualify for a subsequent year fee waiver, you will not receive the 25,000 miles.
 However, you will still receive all the other benefits, including a renewal of Accor Plus membership and 10 more lounge visits.|

 - 3.75 DBS Points for every S$5 spent in Singapore Dollars

 - 5.5 DBS Points for every S$5 spent in foreign currency (FCY)

 1 DBS point is worth 2 miles, so that’s an equivalent earn rate of 1.5 mpd for local spending, and 2.2 mpd for FCY spending.

-This makes the DBS Vantage among the highest-earning cards in the $120K segment; the highest, if you consider the fact it has no minimum spend requirement.
+This makes the DBS Vantage among the highest-earning cards in the $120K segment, especially when you factor in its lack of minimum spend and rounding policy:

 |SCB VI||Up to 1.4 mpd*||Up to 3 mpd*|